dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

       norms, (artificial entities will have much less difficulty doing so.)

+- define denormalization, as it applies herein, as a process between normalized and disnormalized. define disnormalization as it applies variously in the contexts of individual psychology, sociocultural settings, etc as a state of dissociation from norms.
+  - because of the singularity's accelerating sociocultural destabalization, absent some artificial forces of normalization, society will continue to become destructured.

 Disnormalization describes a sociocultural phenomena where it becomes more normal for ideas to resist normification.
 As humanity approaches the singularity, technology will begin to evolve faster than we can